20 Time-Saving Cooking Hacks

 Rookie cooks, we're looking at you: Putting your ingredients in pans and then turning on the stove can add precious minutes into your cooking time.
 Instead, heat up your pans for a minute before throwing on your ingredients.

 Use frozen fruits and vegetables.

 Fresh fruits and vegetables are the most desirable for cooking because you know they're quality.
 Unfortunately, fresh means plenty of preparation by way of chopping and peeling.
 Cut out that step by purchasing the frozen versions of the vegetables you need for cooking.
 Most frozen vegetables are flash-frozen when they're fresh, meaning they'll still have the same vitamins and minerals as fresh versions without all the extra preparation time.
 Just make sure you're getting the plain vegetables and not ones covered with sauces or extra ingredients.

-Shredding low-cal chicken for enchiladas, tacos, salads and more can be a total time suck if you do it with a fork.
-Save a bunch of time with this quick hack: Put chicken in a bowl (plastic is safest) and use a hand mixer to shred it in seconds.
-Just be sure to use it on the lowest setting, otherwise you might get chicken everywhere!
+Shredding chicken for enchiladas, tacos, salads, and more can be a total time-suck if you do it with a fork.
+Save a bunch of time with this quick hack: Put the chicken in a bowl (plastic is safest) and use a hand mixer to shred it in seconds.
+Just be sure to use it on the lowest setting.
+Otherwise, you might get chicken everywhere!

 Zap lemons, limes, or oranges for 15 seconds in the microwave before squeezing them.
 The fruit will yield twice as much juice.
 Wondering what to do with freshly-squeezed lemon?
 Check out these 20 Amazing Things You Can Do With a Lemon.